developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 	  </CustomKioskMode>

 ### JSLibraries
 **Applies only to devices running Android KitKat and higher**.
 Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into the DOM of every HTML page.
 Disabled by default.
-Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called.
+Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called, but will not conflict with such references.

-**Important: The standard method of accessing Enterprise Browser APIs API libraries (`ebapi-modules.js` and `elements.js`) is to include a reference to the libraries on every page from which an API is called.
-If doing so is difficult because the source HTML is difficult or impossible to modify,
+**Important Notes**:

->>> FIXXXXX
+* **The JSLibraries parameter should be used only if the existing HTML pages <u>DO NOT</u> invoke EB APIs using HTML meta tags and/or onload attributes**.

-If the source HTML issues API calls using meta tags or body/window-onload commands, Zebra recommends using [DOM Injection](../dominjection) for best results when inserting API libraries**.
+* The standard method of accessing Enterprise Browser API libraries (`ebapi-modules.js` and `elements.js`) is to include a reference to the appropriate library on every HTML page from which an EB API is called.

-ABHINEET:
+* The standard API access method should be used whenever possible and is detailed on each of the [API pages](../../api).
-“Important: If any source HTML invokes EB API’s using HTML Meta Tags or onload attributes or both, Zebra recommends to invoke the same using DOM Injection<http://zebra-stage.github.io/enterprise-browser/1-7/guide/dominjection>.
-Note: One can also put direct reference of Enterprise Browser JavaScript API libraries (ebapi-modules.js and elements.js) inside the source HTML if they don’t want to invoke the same using DOM Injection<http://zebra-stage.github.io/enterprise-browser/1-7/guide/dominjection>.”
+* For scenarios in which it is difficult or impossible to modify the HTML source to include EB API references, Zebra recommends invoking APIs using [DOM Injection](../dominjection) for best results.

 **Possible Values**: